 and many more!

 5. I discovered that moss grew naturally in the paths I had cut, so I began encouraging its growth by sprigging pieces of it throughout the paths and by keeping fallen leaves raked away.
-Eventually the moss grew thick enough that I no longer had to weedeater my paths.
+Eventually the moss grew thick enough that I no longer had cut the paths with a string trimer.
 Hooray!
 Now I just hand pull weeds from time to time.
 As more moss fills in, I am having to do even this less often.

 6. I added some manmade focal points with a rabbit at the entrance and a little bench for sitting to enjoy it all.
 I hung some wind chimes and a birdhouse.